Skip to main content

 Troubleshooting

 Solution: Verify that your API key or Bearer token is valid and has the necessary permissions to access audit logs.
-For more information, go to Manage API keys.
+For more information, see Manage API keys.

 Invalid date format

-Solution: The script has exceeded the Harness API rate limits.
-Wait a few minutes and try again.
-For more information about rate limits, go to Rate limits.
+Solution: The script exceeded the Harness API rate limits.
+Wait a few minutes and run it again.
+For more information, see Rate limits.